B.Arch.Sc., B.E.D.S., M.Arch., MRAIC, OAA

 416 925 4484 x176

-Veronica is actively involved in the architectural community, volunteering her time to guest critic and mentor students at Ryerson University and Ontario College of Art and Design.
-She also research and writes on topics that contribute to the understanding of the built environment and has published articles for Spacing Magazine and Concrete Toronto: A guide to Architecture from the Fifties to the Seventies.
+Actively involved in the architectural community, Veronica is a Sessional Instructor at Ryerson University’s Department of Architecture, RAIC’s Centre for Architecture at Athabasca University, and is frequently a mentor and guest critic at other universities across Ontario such as the Ontario College of Art and Design.
+Veronica is also an active researcher and writer on understanding the built environment, and has contributed to Spacing Magazine and Concrete Toronto: A guide to Architecture from the Fifties to the Seventies.